 Versioning is a discipline, a way of thinking, where rules are the product of general concepts modelled after the scope and the environment where they are used.
-So the versioning scheme of a product can vary in the course of time since product or user requirements change.
+So the versioning scheme of a product can vary over time since product or user requirements change.

-So the following guidelines must be shaped on the specific needs of the development group, and these are forced by the product, the size of the team, the market and several other surrounding conditions of which each team manager should take account.
+Thus, the following guidelines must be shaped by the specific needs of the development group, and these are forced by the product, the size of the team, the market and several other surrounding conditions of which each team manager should take account.

-Versioning rules and procedures should take account not only of current needs but also of future ones, to avoid as much as possible to be forced to change them.
-As usual in design it is recommended to consider the matter from several points of view and to explore different “what if?” scenarios.
-Doing this a team can both create a system that will last a long time and identify those cases where the system will fail.
-This way it is already known under which conditions the system will not satisfy the needs; those conditions, if forecasted, can be thus confronted with a clear change path in mind.
+1. Versioning rules and procedures should take into account not only current needs but also future ones, to avoid as much as possible to be forced to change them.
+When you design something it is advisable to consider the matter from several points of view and to explore different “what if?” scenarios.

-Versioning rules must be clearly explained and written in an easily accessible document (e.g. on an intranet in HTML format).
-Rules must be short.
-Use cases and frequently asked questions should be attached.
+2. Versioning rules must be clearly explained and written in an easily accessible document (e.g. on an intranet in HTML format).
+Rules must be short, and you should provide use cases and answers to frequently asked questions.

-Versioning rules must be quickly changed if they are no more suitable for the use cases with which the team has to deal.
-One of the Extreme Programming sayings, “embrace change”, must be the spirit of any rule system which aims to be useful.
-That spirit integrates the first point given above since everyone can come across an unexpected condition and be in need of modifying the previous design choices.
+3. Versioning rules must be quickly changed if they are no more suitable to the use cases that the developers have to deal with.
+One of the Extreme Programming mantras, “embrace change”, must be the spirit of any rule system which aims to be useful.

-The change of versioning rules should be fully backward compatible if possible.
+4. The change of versioning rules should be fully backwards compatible if possible.
 Every time the system evolves, it should thus become a superset of the previous rules.
 This way the technical shock originated by the change can be easily absorbed.
-Obviously, as already stated, there are many conditions in which backward compatibility is not possible.
-In such cases, the two systems should possibly be marked so that a version number is unequivocally connected to one of them (using a prefix, for example).
-The date when the new systems takes over the old one must be recorded.
+Backward compatibility is not always possible to achieve, and in such cases, the two systems should possibly be marked so that a version number is unequivocally connected to one of them (using a prefix, for example).
+The date when the new system takes over the old one must be recorded.

 As you can see there is much to say about this subject, and this article only scratches the surface of the matter.
-However, I hope it helped you to have a big picture of the different aspects that hide behind those apparently simple labels or numbers called versions.
-Stay tuned for future articles on this topic through the versioning tag.
+However, I hope it helped you to have a big picture of the different aspects that hide behind those simple labels or numbers called versions.